dorontal/consciousness/README.md

 be, this file will be forked off into other files and that would be mentioned in this file.

-## Axioms
+## Theory of consciousness

-Start with the following axioms:
+We start with the following axioms:

 1. Every "thing" in the universe is "connected"

 2. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is change)

-## Theory of consciousness

 Now draw a circle around any collection of "things" in the universe.
 For example, take one collection of things to be the skin of a human